SparrowDetail/DungeonBot/README.md

 ### `/initiative remove`
 Command used to remove characters from the initiative order.
 Requires the user to enter a character name (string) that they wish to remove and optionally show the initiative order afterwards (similar to the `add` command).

+### `/initiative update`
+Command used to update a characters information without having to remove and add the character again.
+Uses optional values to make changes the the character's name, roll value, modifier, and so on.

 ### `/initiative clear`
 Removes all initiative roll entries for the user